 Strategy What do we do to meet the strategy?
-Where is this found? Ву ѠНОМ 1.1 We create and maintain the school as a place of safety in a supportive, nurturing community This is expressed in all documentation, website, staff advertisements, staff induction and part of the whole schools' community culture The Commitment Statement to Child Safety is available on EREAFS and schools' website The EREAFS Child Safeguarding Standards are available on EREA and school's website Annual checklists for all standards completed and action plans developed Schools Website EREAFSN Website Policy Connect Administration SLS Principal, HOC, AHOC, Gympie Staff 1.2 We strive to ensure a culture within the school where all who have the responsibility and care of students understand that student protection is every person's responsibility Discussed in interviews with prospective staff and covered as part of new staff induction Direct question in interview asked around Child Safeguarding and Code of Conduct.
-All shortlisted applicants are required to complete child safe declarations Reference check for the new staff member.
-Employment Application Process SLS School Website EREAFS Website Principal, HOC, AHOC, Delegate
+Where is this found?
+By WHOM 1.1 We create and maintain the school as a place of safety in a supportive, nurturing community This is expressed in all documentation, website, staff advertisements, staff induction and part of the whole schools' community culture The Commitment Statement to Child Safety is available on EREA and schools' website The EREA Child Safeguarding Standards are available on EREA and school's website Annual checklists for all standards completed and action plans developed Schools Website EREA Website Policy Connect Administration SLS Principal, HOC, AHOC, Townsville FLS staff 1.2 We strive to ensure a culture within the school where all who have the responsibility and care of students understand that student protection is every person's responsibility new staff induction. • All shortlisted applicants are required to complete child safe declarations.
+Employment Application Process Complilearn School Website EREA Website Principal, HOC, AHOC, Delegate